one-among-us/data/people/qiqi233345/page.en.md

 Qi wrote in his suicide note:
 “My death has nothing to do with anyone, it′s just a choice of mine, please don′t hate others for it.
 Please live a good, sunny and happy life, and please live a good life for yourself.”

-She has always hoped that everyone can live happily and healthily.
+She had always hoped that everyone can live happily and healthily.